NC State Extension Publications

 Skip to Introduction

-The quality of a forage for livestock is ultimately determined by its impact on animal performance.
-Thus, forage quality is evaluated in terms of the amount of milk produced, animal weight gains obtained, reproductive efficiency, and other animal responses.
+If the goal is to support livestock, forage quality is ultimately determined by evaluating livestock metrics.
+Examples of livestock metrics include the amount of milk produced, animal weight gains obtained, reproductive efficiency, and other animal responses for which the forage has a direct effect.
+Hence, the higher the quality of the forage, the higher the livestock performance should be.
 Common terms when referring to forage quality relative to the above respective animal responses are “milk in the bucket,” “pounds on the scale,” or “calves on the ground.”

 Figure 1.
 Schematic of laboratory analysis and chemical constituents of forages (adapted from Moore et al., 2007); ADF = acid detergent fiber, ADL = acid detergent lignin; NDF = neutral detergent fiber; NDS = neutral detergent solubles.